 In a nutshell

-Our Map of Oaxaca City
+Orientation: Our Map of Oaxaca City Places to Visit

-- Plaza Zócalo
+- Plaza Zocálo

 - Templo de Santo Domingo de Guzmán